daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 jupyter notebook
 ```

 That’s it.
-Daytona will create a Jupyter Notebook environment for you and open it in the default IDE you set.
+Daytona already created the workspace from previous command where the Jupyter Notebook environment for you and open it in the default web browser.
+It will then open your default web browser to this URL.

+When the notebook opens in your browser, you will see the Notebook Dashboard, which will show a list of the notebooks, files, and subdirectories in the directory where the notebook server was started.
+In our case, it is similar to this screenshot below.

 ![screenshot of jupyter notebook ui](assets/20241226_how_to_use_and_run_jupyter_notebook_in_daytona_img_8.png)